mileslenz18/Conways-Game-of-Life/README.md

 ## Shortcuts & Usage

 When you initially start the file you will be in __draw mode__.
 This means you can draw your own starting grid layout and then start the game.
-The following short cuts can be used to navigate through the game:
+The following shortcuts can be used to navigate through the game:
 - Left mouse button: Change the cell state to 'alive' (only in draw mode).
 - Right mouse button: Change the cell state to 'dead' (only in draw mode).
 - CTRL + C: Exit the program at all times.